spdx/license-list-XML/README.md

 Please note, a license not on the SPDX License List can be included in an SPDX document by using a 'LicenseRef-' and including the full license text as per the specification.

 ## When
 * SPDX License List releases are done on quarterly basis (more or less) at the end of January, April, July, and October.
-We schedule one month behind the usual quarterly calendar cadence to accommodate the reality that many peole have other commitments at quarter-end.
+We schedule one month behind the usual quarterly calendar cadence to accommodate the reality that many peole have other commitments at quarter-end
+* See https://github.com/spdx/license-list-XML/blob/master/RELEASE-NOTES.md for a summary of each release
 * All PRs to be included as part of release must be merged 1 week prior to release date to allow time for actual release work
 * Any new issues raised within the month of the next release will likely be tagged for the following release, unless it is an easy-to-resolve issue